Seldom-SE/Seldom-SE.github.io/index.md

 doesn't work on WebAssembly.
 Anyway, I hope you enjoy!

 Star Machine is my proudest work, and my most complex game.
-I originally came up with the idea in middle school, and a friend and I would spend class time designing puzzles on graph paper, which we would have each other solve at lunch.
+I originally came up with the idea in middle school.
+A friend and I would spend class time designing puzzles on graph paper, which we would have each other solve at lunch.
 It was inspired by Minecraft's redstone, and we built a couple prototypes within Minecraft, until a teacher told me I should just make a standalone game.
 In senior year of high school, two friends and I made a prototype in JavaScript, but it lacked most of the features.
-I worked on an earlier version in Bevy for my honors thesis from February 2021 to June 2021, but I dropped out of my school's honors program and stopped work on the game.
-Then, in December 2021, I restarted and made this version of the game and it's much more robust than all previous versions.
+I worked on an earlier version in Bevy for my honors thesis from February 2021 to June 2021, but I left my school's honors program and stopped work on the game.
+Then, in December 2021, I restarted and made this version of the game.
+It's much more robust than all previous versions.
 I have many more ideas for this game, and I want to extend it with hundreds of levels in the future.

 The most complex part of the game, and the most difficult piece of software I've ever written, is the solver.
 It's the part of the game that analyzes how the components are connected via